Back in school, my teachers used to say, “Always do the right thing, at the right place, at the right time.”

 + Related post: How to Overcome Perfectionism + Free Worksheet

 18. Touching things twice

 Have you ever saved an invite without giving an answer?
-Or have you put off replying to someone's text?
-The time it takes you to close the "task loop" is called the holding pattern and this is definitely a waste of time.
+Or put off replying to someone's text?
+The time it takes you to close a "task loop" is called the holding pattern and this is definitely a waste of time.

 Instead of touching things twice, apply the 2-minute rule.
 If a task takes two minutes or less to complete, do it now instead of putting it off for a later time.
-Otherwise, eliminate it, automate it, or delegate it and move on.
+Otherwise, eliminate it, automate it, or delegate it, and then move on.